 Rhyolite Resources Announces Resignation of Fred Stanford

-/EIN News/ -- TORONTO, Dec.
-21, 2022 (GLOBE NEWSWIRE) -- Rhyolite Resources Ltd. (TSXV: RYE) (“Rhyolite” or the “Company”) announces that the Company has reached a settlement with Fred Stanford who will resign from his duties as Chief Executive Officer and a director of the Company, effective immediately.
+TORONTO, Dec.
+21, 2022 (GLOBE NEWSWIRE) -- Rhyolite Resources Ltd. RYE ("Rhyolite" or the "Company") announces that the Company has reached a settlement with Fred Stanford who will resign from his duties as Chief Executive Officer and a director of the Company, effective immediately.
 This follows the decision by the board of directors of the Company to cease further development of the Muckahi Mining System, including releasing all employees previously retained in the further development of the System.

 In connection with his resignation, the Company has agreed to make a cash payment to Mr. Stanford and transfer ownership of its wholly-owned subsidiary, Muckahi Inc. (the "Muckahi"), to Mr. Stanford in settlement of any remaining obligations owing.
 Muckahi controls a license, and associated intellectual property, related to the Muckahi Mining System.
 Following completion of the transfer, the Company will have no further obligations related to the Muckahi Mining System and will retain a royalty (the "Royalty").
 The Royalty will entitle the Company to receive ten percent of the gross revenue generated by any party from the use of the Muckahi Mining System, until such time as the Company has received Cdn$10,000,000.